CalyxOS/calyxos.org/pages/docs/guide/apps/index.md

 <div>
 [[Aurora Store]] is an **alternative client** to the standard **Google Play Store**.
 It uses the same standard catalog of apps and installs apps directly from the Google servers.
 * By default, Aurora Store accesses the Google app catalog anonymously.
-* If you want to install paid apps, or if anonymous mode is not working, you can additionally enter your Google account credentials in the Aurora Store settings (paid apps don't always work).
+* If you want to install paid apps, or if anonymous mode is not working, you can enter your Google account credentials in the Aurora Store settings.
+There is no guarantee that paid apps will perform properly or work.
 * CalyxOS gives Aurora Store special privileges so that app updates can be automatically installed.
 New app installs and uninstalls still must be confirmed as normal.
 </div>
 </div>